 Estimated reading time: 6 minutes

 In the Philippines, wage increase is a hot topic among workers, employers, and the government.
 As the cost of living continues to rise, many Filipinos are struggling to make ends meet with their current wages.
-Therefore, the announcement of a wage increase for 2023 is a highly anticipated event.
+Therefore, the announcement of a wage increase is a highly anticipated event.

 What is a Minimum Wage?